matson48/sglscript-godot/README.md

 Commands with arguments consist of the command name, followed by a colon, then the arguments.
 Arguments consist of the argument name, followed by a colon, and then the argument value.
 Additional arguments are separated by whitespace.

-Argument values can be numbers (`2`, `-3`, `0.5`...) or strings (`"hello there"`, `'hello there'`, `'"hi there," Bob\'s dogs said").
+Argument values can be numbers (`2`, `-3`, `0.5`...) or strings (`"hello there"`, `'hello there'`...).
 Numbers can be integers or floats.
 Strings can being enclosed in single or double quotes, as in Python.
 Backslashes can escape the other quote.
 They work like backslashes in the rest of SGLscript, so C escape sequences like "\n" will not work.

 Strings can eschew quotes.
 When this happens, only a single word is considered part of the argument value, and it is converted to lowercase during parsing.